Rocío Igarzábal

-Rocío Igarzábal (born August 24, 1989 in San Isidro, Buenos Aires, Argentina), also known as Rochi Igarzábal, is an Argentine actress and singer.
+Rocío Igarzábal (born August 24, 1989, in San Isidro, Buenos Aires, Argentina), also known as Rochi Igarzábal, is an Argentine actress and singer.

 Biography

-Rocío Igarzábal was born on August 24, 1989 in San Isidro, Buenos Aires, Argentina.
 Her parents are called Joaquín and Adriana, she has two sisters, Martina and Lucía.
 She is the second niece of the actress Soledad Silveyra.

 Career

 In 2008 Rocío Igarzábal made her television debut when she was chosen for the role of Valeria "Vale" Gutiérrez in the television series Casi Ángeles.
 In 2011 she joined the pop group Teen Angels replacing María Eugenia Suárez.
 During 2012 and 2013 she played Brenda Bandi in the television series Dulce Amor issued by Telefe.
 In 2013 she debuted on the big screen with the documentary Teen Angels: El Adiós.
 In 2013 until the beginning of 2014 she starred alongside Gabriel Corrado the television series Taxxi, amores cruzados issued by Telefe.
 In 2015 she stars in cinema El desafío with Nicolás Riera and Gastón Soffritti, shot during 2014.